Spatial and single cell analysis

 Reading files#

 We’ll load the count matrix into an AnnData object, a data structure that provides multiple compartments for storing annotations and various data representations.
-For a comprehensive tutorial, refer to the Getting Started with AnnData guide.

 # Grassp provides methods to read from common proteomics formats in the io module.